CS171/2016-cs171-website/project.md

 ## Project Re-design
 During studios, you will discuss and review your project plan with your TF, as well as give and receive peer feedback.
 These discussions will lead to a re-design of your project.
 The second entry in your process book should be the project re-design, including new sketches and designs based on the feedback you received.

-## Knowledge Quest and Jigsaw
+## Visualization Methods
-During these inital stages of your project you will independently research a topic in visualization (*knowledge quest*), create visual presentation material, and present your findings to your peers (*jigsaw*).
-The knowledge quest and jigsaw have the following components:
+During these inital stages of your project you will independently research a topic in visualization (*knowledge quest*), create visual presentation material, and present your findings to your peers (*poster session*).
+The module 'visualization methods' has the following components:

 * A specific topic will be assigned to your project group, focusing state-of-the-art visualization methods.
-* Knowledge quest: Your project group will research the assigned topic with the goal to be able to teach it to other students.
+* Knowledge quest: Your project group will research the assigned topic and analyze it in regards to your final project.
-* Teaching material preparation: In your groups, you will prepare teaching material (slides, screencasts, handouts, etc.) for comprehensively presenting your assigned topic to others.
-These materials will be graded by the TFs.
+* Vis methods - part 1: In your team, you will discuss your results and then present and discuss your findings to other groups who researched the same topic.
+Next, in your team, you will prepare a poster for comprehensively presenting your assigned topic to others.
-* Jigsaw groups: During class time, we will split you up into new groups, where each person has worked on and researched a different topic.
-In these new groups, you will present your work to each other.
-* Final discussion: An in-class discussion with all students will wrap-up the presentation of the researched visualization methods.
+* Vis methods - part 2 (poster session): During class time we will have a poster session where you get to present your poster to other students.
+You will also have to discuss posters of other students and decide which ones are relevant for your project.
+There will be a best poster award!

 ## Project Prototypes V1 and V2
 For your **prototype V1**, we expect you to hand in your code and your process book in its current state (see Final Project Submission for details).
 You should have completed your data acquisition, and you must have a working visualization prototype.
 You must not have all your views up and running, and it must not be completely interactive, but the direction and the content must be clear.